iamgreaser/iceball/README.txt

 - You can move around!

 STUFF TO DO:
+- Shift the camera control stuff to Lua.
 - Get physics working.
 - Models!
 Which means a z-buffer will most likely be needed.
   (We have those on the cubemaps at least!
 But they're not used yet.)